mje-nz/pythontexfigures/Readme.md

 * Tables
 * One session per figure
 * Coverage
+* Sort out and test non-clean builds
+* TODO: Why are the left and bottom axis border thicker?
+* TODO: convince `latexmk` that `pdflatex` should always run before `pythontex` if both need to run

 Tested with PythonTeX 0.16, and latexmk 4.63b.
 Note that PythonTeX 0.16 is quite outdated; a patch is included for one issue which is fixed upstream but not yet released.
+TODO: this isn't true any more, test 0.17.
 Inspired by [TheChymera/RepSeP](https://github.com/TheChymera/RepSeP) (but much simpler) and [this blog post by Bennett Kanuka](http://bkanuka.com/posts/native-latex-plots/) (but more automated).
 A few bits borrowed from Blair Bonnet's [matplotlib-pgfutils](https://github.com/bcbnz/matplotlib-pgfutils).